A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Classical Wave Interference in a Fabry-P e rot Optical Cavity

-As a final example, cavity mode dispersion spectroscopy (CMDS) measures the frequency shifts of cavity modes.\cite{cygan15} So far, we have ignored the frequency-dependence of the intracavity refractive index, $n(\tilde\nu)$.
-However, as is clear from Eq.~\ref{eq:vm}, any deviation in $n(\tilde\nu)$ from a constant $n_0$ will shift the longitudinal cavity resonance frequencies.
-In CMDS, optical heterodyne schemes are used to measure the absolute shifts of cavity mode positions to recover $n(\tilde\nu)$, from which the absorption spectrum can be constructed via the Kramers-Kronig relation.
-With sufficiently strong intracavity dispersion, these same effects give rise to the appearance of polaritonic cavity mode splittings.
-We will discuss more on this shortly in Section \ref{sec:linear}.
+As a final example, cavity mode dispersion spectroscopy (CMDS) uses the frequency shifts of cavity modes to measure the intracavity refractive index, $n(\tilde\nu)$.\cite{cygan15} So far, we have treated $n(\tilde\nu)$ as a constant $n_0$.
+However, as is clear from Eq.~\ref{eq:vm}, any frequency-dependence of $n(\tilde\nu)$ will shift the positions of longitudinal cavity resonances.
+In CMDS, an optical heterodyne scheme is used to measure the absolute shifts of cavity modes to recover $n(\tilde\nu)$, from which the absorption spectrum can be constructed via the Kramers-Kronig relation, which connects the the real and imaginary parts of any complex analytic function.\cite{peiponen2009} Sufficiently strong intracavity dispersion gives rise to the appearance of polaritonic cavity mode splittings; more on this shortly in Section \ref{sec:linear}.